Appendix D — Case Study Library - Overview

 Context: - Over 100,000 crisis texts monthly - 48,000 suicide deaths/year in US - Minutes matter in prevention

-Impact: - Wait times for highest-risk: 45 min → 3 min (93% reduction) - Sensitivity: 92% (detecting high-risk) - Estimated 250 lives saved over 7 years (conservative) - False negative rate: 8% (concerning but unavoidable with current technology)
+Illustrative impact metrics: - Wait times for highest-risk: 45 min → 3 min (93% reduction) - Sensitivity: 92% (detecting high-risk) - Estimated 250 lives saved over 7 years (conservative) - False negative rate: 8% (concerning but unavoidable with current technology)

 Safety Features: - Multiple screening layers (keywords → ML → human counselor) - Conservative thresholds (high sensitivity, accept some false positives) - Human counselor maintains final authority - Continuous conversation monitoring - Supervisor alerts for escalation

-Counselor Impact: - 40% efficiency increase - Better workload management - Reduced burnout - Context provided before conversation
+Illustrative counselor impact: - 40% efficiency increase - Better workload management - Reduced burnout - Context provided before conversation

 Challenges: - False negatives (8% miss high-risk individuals) - Privacy concerns (AI analyzing sensitive content) - Bias risks (addressed through continuous auditing) - Preventing over-reliance (training emphasizes human judgment)

-National Replication: - National Suicide Prevention Lifeline (US) - Samaritans (UK) - Lifeline Australia - Crisis Services Canada
+Potential applicability: - National Suicide Prevention Lifeline (US) - Samaritans (UK) - Lifeline Australia - Crisis Services Canada

 Lesson: High-stakes applications require extreme caution, multiple safety layers, and human authority